The Primordial Greek Gods

 From the drops of Uranus’ blood that fell on Gaia, the Erinyes (Furies), the Meliai and the Giants were born.
 The Erinyes were deities of vengeance.
 If you broke an oath or wronged someone, they would hunt you forever.
 The Meliai were nymphs of the trees, beautiful and gentle deities.
 The Giants were creatures of immerse strength and very aggressive.

 With Uranus defeated, Cronus freed his siblings from the dark Tartarus and the Titans became the new Greek gods.
 They immediately recognized Cronus as their leader and ruler of the cosmos and helped him consolidate his power.
 After becoming the undisputed ruler of the world, Cronus, fearing the power of the Hecatoncheires and the Cyclops like his father did before him, imprisoned them once again in Tartarus.

-Let’s see the full list of the Titan Gods:
+The full list of the Titans:

 The first Titans, children of Uranus and Gaia, were twelve; six males and six females.

 - Cronus: the Titan god of the harvest.
 Cronus, although the youngest of the first twelve Titans, became the ruler of the world after overthrowing his father, Uranus.
 He then married his older sister, Rhea.